-CASE STUDY: Designing and writing a guide for workplace mental health in health providers.
+CASE STUDY: Creating a guide for workplace mental health in health providers.

 Working with beyondblue to design and create an approach to mental health in health providers.